pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 ## Alternative Proposals

+- The 'job group' way.
+Unlike the 'SubJob', we can use a job group to represent multiple schema changes.
+However, this exposes the internal details of the job groups to the DDL job queue, making it more difficult to maintain.

+- The existing way, which is a case-by-case implementation (for example, [#15540](https://github.com/pingcap/tidb/pull/15540)).
+Although some cases can be supported, it is not extensible.

-An alternative solution is to give up the atomicity and uses multiple DDL jobs to complete the task.
+- Another solution is to abandon atomization and use multiple DDL jobs to accomplish the task.
 This is much less complex and requires little effort.
-However, it may lead to a visible intermediate state confusion.
+However, it can lead to confusion in the visible intermediate state.